hungrymonkey/another-challenges/README_EXPLANATION.md

 Evaluting right to left requires me to build the whole tree then remove each element in order at a time.
 However, evaluting left to right allow me to slowly build the tree as I evaluate each element.

 This problem overuses two operations: insert and neighbor lookup.
 In an unrealistic scenerio, I can slowly build the assoriated array such that given this array [2,4,8].
-I can binary search between 4 and 8 to grab the neighbors 5 and 8 while I insert 5 and memmove the entire right array.
-Since I cannot memove the rest of the array, I need a way to shift data quickly.
-This criteria meets the prerequistes for a data structure.
-For a data structure to be useful, the cost of building and maintaining it is less than the alternative.
+I can binary search between 4 and 8 to insert 5.
+Since memove is slow, I need a way to shift data quickly.
+The benefits of a data structure may outweigh the build and use cost.

 Since memmove huge chucks of memory operations are expensive, I thought about creating a linked list which requires arbitary inserts.
 Skiplist was brainstorm due to its ability to binary search and see its neighbors.

 In addition, the BST has well defined structured.
 I can find closest neighbors given whether or not the node is a leaf or branch

 I decided to create a single page application because Jeff wanted me to format my solution as presentable to the client.
-Since I am applying for a Reactjs development job, I choose to make a pure Reactjs application.
+Since I am applying for a Reactjs development job, I created pure Reactjs application.